-The Exploratorium works with NASA Subject Matter Experts (SME) and with other NASA Science Mission Directorate partners to leverage the once-in-a-lifetime experience for millions and bring heliophysics information and research to students, educators, and the public at large through a variety of learning experiences and platforms.
-At the core of this project are live broadcasts/webcasts of telescope images of each eclipse along with educational programming in English and Spanish.
-These broadcasts/webcasts provide the backbone upon which complementary educational resources and activities are built and delivered.
-As a freely available resource, the broadcasts/webcasts also provide the baseline content for hundreds if not thousands of educational efforts provided by other science-rich institutions, museums, planetariums, schools, community-based organizations, libraries and other venues.
-Exploratorium-produced live broadcasts of celestial events have been used this way for over 17 years.
-Platforms such as NASA TV and Discovery Channel online, media outlets such as CNN, MSNBC and ABC, as well as hundreds of science institutions and thousands of classrooms have streamed Exploratorium eclipse broadcasts as part of their own educational programming.
+At the core of this project are live broadcasts/webcasts/mobile apps of telescope images of each eclipse along with educational programming in English and Spanish.
+These live streams provide the backbone upon which complementary educational resources and activities are built and delivered.
+As a freely available resource, the live streams also provide the baseline content for hundreds of educational efforts provided by other science-rich institutions including museums, planetariums, schools, community-based organizations, libraries and other venues.
+Media platforms such as NASA TV and NASA online, media outlets such as CNN, MSNBC and ABC, online news and educational websites and social media channels stream the eclipse broadcasts as part of their own educational programming.
+Exploratorium-produced live broadcasts of celestial events have been used this way for over 23 years.
 These live broadcasts have become relied upon educational infrastructure during total solar eclipses for institutions and individuals alike.

 What does your team hope to achieve?